The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Updating KUMA

-Depending on the KUMA deployment scheme being used, do one the following:
+Depending on the KUMA deployment scheme that you are using, do one the following:

-If an inventory file is not available for the current version, use the provided inventory file template and fill in the corresponding settings.
-To view a list of hosts and host roles in the current KUMA system, in the web interface, go to Resources → Active services section.
+If an inventory file is not available for the current version, use the provided inventory file template and edit it as necessary.
+To view a list of hosts and host roles in your current KUMA system, in the web interface, go to Resources → Active services section.

 To migrate KUMA Core to a new Kubernetes cluster:

-The kuma_core, kuma_collector, kuma_correlator, kuma_storage sections of your k0s.inventory.yml inventory file must contain the same hosts that were used when KUMA was upgraded from version 2.1.3 to version 3.0.3 and then to version 3.2, or when a new installation was performed.
-In the inventory file, set the deploy_to_k8s and need_transfer parameters to true.
-The deploy_example_services parameter must be set to false.
+The kuma_core, kuma_ collector, kuma_correlator, kuma_storage sections of your k0s.inventory.yml inventory file must contain the same hosts that were used when KUMA was upgraded from version 2.1.3 to version 3.0.3 and then to version 3.2, or when a new installation was performed.
+In the inventory file, set deploy_to_k8s: true, need_transfer: true.
+Set deploy_example_services: false.

 Migrating the KUMA Core to a new Kubernetes cluster

-When the installer is started with the inventory file, it looks for an installed KUMA Core on all hosts where you want to deploy worker nodes of the cluster.
-The found Core will be moved from the host to within the newly created Kubernetes cluster.
+When the installer is started with an inventory file, the installer looks for an installed KUMA Core on all hosts where you plan to deploy worker nodes of the cluster.
+If a Core is found, it is moved from its host to the newly created Kubernetes cluster.

-Migration of the KUMA Core from a host to a new Kubernetes cluster may be interrupted due to a timeout at the Deploy Core transfer job
+Migration of the KUMA Core from a host to a new Kubernetes cluster may be aborted due to a timeout at the Deploy Core transfer job

 step.
-This records the following error message in the log of core-transfer migration tasks:
+In this case, the following error message is recorded in the log of core-transfer migration tasks:

 cp: can't stat '/mnt/kuma-source/core/.lic': No such file or directory